 c.
-A single blood sample has been taken from the horse not less than seven days after commencement of PEQ and tested using a virus neutralisation test as described in the OIE Manual for equine viral arteritis with negative results (tested seronegative horse).
+A single blood sample has been taken from the horse four to six days after commencement of PEQ and tested using a virus neutralisation test as described in the OIE Manual for equine viral arteritis with negative results (tested seronegative horse).

-Blood samples have been taken from the horse on two occasions, 10-14 days apart, during the 28 days before export and tested using a virus neutralisation test as described in the OIE Manual for equine viral arteritis with a stable or decreasing antibody titre (tested seropositive horse).
+Blood samples have been taken from the horse on two occasions, at least 14 days apart, during the 28 days before export and tested using a virus neutralisation test as described in the OIE Manual for equine viral arteritis with a stable or decreasing antibody titre (tested seropositive horse).

-Blood samples have been taken from the horse between six and nine months of age on two occasions 10-14 days apart and tested using a virus neutralisation test as described in the OIE Manual for equine viral arteritis with a stable or decreasing antibody titre.
-The horse has been vaccinated against equine viral arteritis immediately after the second blood sample was taken and has been revaccinated regularly according to the manufacturer's recommendations (complying pre-pubertal vaccination).
+Blood samples have been taken from the horse between six and nine months of age on two occasions at least 14 days apart and tested using a virus neutralisation test as described in the OIE Manual for equine viral arteritis with a stable or decreasing antibody titre.
+The horse has been vaccinated against equine viral arteritis on the same day after the second blood sample was taken and has been revaccinated regularly according to the manufacturer's recommendations (complying pre-pubertal vaccination).

-- 21. For all horses including unweaned foals under six months of age: - a.
-During 48 hours immediately before commencement of PEQ the horse has been thoroughly examined, under the direct supervision of an Official Veterinarian, and no ticks have been found.
+19. For all horses including unweaned foals under six months of age:

+a.
+On arrival at the PEQ facility the horse has been thoroughly examined, under the direct supervision of an Official Veterinarian, and no ticks have been found.
 A systematic approach was undertaken with close examination of ears, false nostrils, under-body areas (axilla, inguinal region and under the jawbone), perineum, mane and tail.